WannabeLynx/WannabeLynx/README.md

 When I'm not building projects, you can probably find me exploring the world through GeoGuessr!

-🔭 What I'm Up To
+## 🔭 What I'm Up To
-👨‍💻 Building and maintaining frontend applications.
+👨‍💻 Building and maintaining frontend applications for cobra computer's brainware GmbH.

 🎨 Experimenting with creative coding and design on Codepen.